true-og/Panilla/README.md

 ## Supported Platforms
 Currently Panilla-OG supports:
-- Bukkit
-  - CraftBukkit* 1.8.8
-  - CraftBukkit* 1.12.x-1.19.x
+- Purpur 1.19.4

-  **CraftBukkit includes any CraftBukkit derivatives (Spigot, Paper, Folia, etc)*

-If you would like support for a server platform or Minecraft version that is not listed, please make an issue on GitHub.

 ## Compiling
-In order for you to compile Panilla-OG, you will need to use [BuildTools, by SpigotMC](https://www.spigotmc.org/wiki/buildtools), and build each version of CraftBukkit which is supported by Panilla-OG.
-When you run BuildTools, it will add the dependencies required (CraftBukkit/Bukkit) to your local Maven repository.
-From there, you can compile the project with `./gradlew build`.
+After installing Spigot BuildTools to your mavenLocal (or running the TrueOG Bootstrap), you can compile the project with `./gradlew build clean eclipse`.
 The installable plugin jar is written to `build/libs/Panilla-<version>-.jar`.

 Gradle 8.14.3 with GraalVM Java 17 is required to build Panilla-OG.

+## License

+MIT